Ashhad-A-Kamran/Ashhad-A-Kamran/README.md

 ###

-<h5 align="left">A system that classifies text messages offering or requesting transport, extracting relevant details such as departure time, location, number of seats, and price.<br>Skills: Python, NLP, Machine Learning, Text Classification</h5>
+<p align="left">A system that classifies text messages offering or requesting transport, extracting relevant details such as departure time, location, number of seats, and price.<br>Skills: Python, NLP, Machine Learning, Text Classification</p>

 ###